-Since 1 April, three schools have transferred to Academy status.
-These Community Schools, with an estimated value of £14m at 31 March 2017, will be removed from the 2017-18 Balance Sheet when a 125 year peppercorn lease is completed.
-A long term lease on Appleton Academy, which previously transferred to Academy Status, completed after 31 March 2017 and will be removed from the 2017-18 Balance Sheet.
+Since 1 April, four schools have transferred to Academy status.
+Three Community Schools and one Foundation, with an estimated value of £11.1m at 31 March 2018, will be removed from the 2018-19 Balance Sheet when a 125 year peppercorn lease is completed.